 You’d be surprised to know how these little changes can have a substantial impact on the big picture and allow you to have a sustainable, healthy and environment-friendly travelling experience.

 Endorsed by the United Nations, World Environment Day (WED) is the most renowned event for positive environmental action.
-Taking place on June 5, the theme for this annual event in the year 2020 is Biodiversity.
-Every year, around a million animal and plant species risk extinction, mainly due to human activities like littering, carbon emissions and deforestation.
-Recent devastations including 2019 Amazon rainforest wildfires are not only destroying the habitat of these noble species, but are also degrading the environment for human existence.
-It is time we learn to live in harmony with Nature and learn to work towards sustainable economic growth.
+Taking place on June 5, the slogan for this annual event in the year 2022 is ‘Only One Earth’ with the focus on ‘Living Sustainably in Harmony with Nature’.
+It is time we learn to live in harmony with nature and learn to work towards sustainable growth.
 So this World Environment Day, let’s ensure to follow the above points so as to save our Mother Nature.